 One of the cornerstones of the Temple Israel Community is a passion for education and life-long learning.
 Whether it is holiday programming for preschoolers, teens preparing for b’nai mitzvah or adults studying the contours of Jewish life past and present, young and old are able to enrich their Jewish experience through formal and informal avenues of Jewish literacy.

 The Adult Education Committee works to create a dynamic program — one in keeping with our synagogue’s mission to provide educational opportunities that enhance knowledge of the Jewish People, Jewish traditions, customs and culture, as well as the wider contemporary Jewish world in ways interesting, enriching and meaningful.

 Classes, lectures, discussions and other educational events, such as book signings, and film screenings, are taught and led by our professional staff.
-Among the most popular programs in recent years has been the Sunday Morning Lecture Series with Rabbi David J. Fine, PhD.
+Among the most popular programs in recent years has been the Monday evening Lecture Series with Rabbi David J. Fine, PhD.
 With a doctorate in modern European history from City University of New York (CUNY), Rabbi Fine brings university-level depth to his engaging lectures in Jewish history.
-Lectures run an hour-and-a-half on Sunday mornings throughout the academic year.
+Lectures run an hour-and-a-half on Monday evenings throughout the academic year.

 In the past several years, with Rabbi Fine we’ve studied: